benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 25.md

 With a ranked list, number of records does not matter.
 Rank documents by how well each document "matches" the query

+## TF-IDF
-TF-IDF "term frequency inverse document freq"
+TF-IDF "term frequency-inverse document frequency"

+We create an *incidence matrix*.

 ## Quiz for next week